 Some things to be aware of to ensure you can enjoy the festival to the full.

 - TAKE CARE - Do not attend an in-person event if you or a member of your household feel unwell.
 Protect yourselves and each other.

-- STAY ALERT – Restrictions may differ across England.
-Be mindful of your local lockdown law.
+- STAY ALERT – Guidance and restrictions may differ across England.

 - CHECK BACK - Details of events are subject to change.
 Do check back for amendments/cancellations.

 Event organisation & running details